 Soon your phone will find the Bluetooth device, and all that's usually necessary is to tap on the device when it shows up in the list.
 Sometimes you might get asked to enter a code, but again, this should be covered by your device's instructions.

-Once the pairing is complete, there's a configure icon of for each device.
+Once the pairing is complete, there's a configure icon for each device.
 Tap this to get at the options for your device, if any.
-This is also where you go to "forget" the device, which is a step used when troubleshooting Bluetooth connections.